 I took this information to my division officer, an ensign, he sent me to the department head.
 I told the department head and showed him the manual, he still wanted to do it the same old way – old ways die hard, they appear safer.
 It was change, few really want change, even when a situation is bad, and change means risk.
 I persisted and told him about all the benefits we could get by doing power transfer the allowed and proper way.
 We would be able to light-off (start up) a couple of hours before getting underway, instead of days.
 It would reduce wear and tear on equipment, not to mention reducing the negative impact on running machines and circuit breakers when the power is turn off and on quickly.
 Morale would benefit because we could continue with a smaller cold plant crew, instead of a substantial increase in department personnel staffing that are required when the boilers and electrical plant are in operation.
 We would also save on fuel.
 He relented after I told him I would personally do the shifting and accept responsibility for anything that went wrong.

 Still he went and got the CO's permission to do it.
-I was a bit scared the first time we actually did it but everything went well.
-After awhile it became quite routine and any of the qualified electricians was permitted to do the transfer.
-I became a crusader and every chance, I got I would pass this information on to my peers.
+I was a bit scared the first time we actually did it, but everything went well.
+After a while it became quite routine and any of the qualified electricians was permitted to do the transfer.
+I became a crusader and every chance I got, I would pass this information on to my peers.
 I kept a copy of the manual at the ready.

 Several years later I advanced to Warrant Officer and was assigned to Fleet Training Group, Gitmo.
 As a Warrant Officer, I was a team training leader for assigned ships.
 My role was to meet and guide the ship's Chief Engineer through the training.
 Although not a specific part of my job, I was still on my crusade.
 During my meetings with the ship's engineer, I would ask how they switched from shore to ships power.
-With rare except, they said they would turn one off and then the other on.
+With rare exception, they said they would turn one off and then the other on.
 I asked, "Why not parallel?"
-You know what they told me, "It's against the rules: never parallel with shore power it in Bureau of Ship manual."
+You know what they told me, "It's against the rules: never parallel with shore power, it's in the Bureau of Ship manual."
 I would whip out my always-ready-to-show copy of said manual and show them what the rule really said.

 I would explain the benefits and most, readily accepted the allowed procedure.
 Some sent their lead electrician to me, so I could show them the rule and convince them.
-Overwhelmingly, they accept my guidance in this issue, after all I was a Warrant Officer, a technical expert, that has performed the power transfer numerous times.
+Overwhelmingly, they accepted my guidance in this issue, after all I was a Warrant Officer, a technical expert, that has performed the power transfer numerous times.

-I know that besides me there were others, like the electrician I learned from, that spread the word, because, by the time I retired it had become a routine practice on ships, I was able to observe and in discussions with ship's electricians.
-I guess in the end, most probably figured if they can do, so can I. After all it's a lot easier to follow than to lead.
+I know that besides me there were others, like the electrician I learned it from, that spread the word, because, by the time I retired it had become a routine practice on ships, I was able to observe and in discussions with ship's electricians.
+I guess in the end, most probably figured if they can do it, so can I. After all it's a lot easier to follow than to lead.